Erica B. Edwards

 Biography

-Erica B. Edwards, Ph.D., is an assistant professor of educational leadership and policy studies at Wayne State University.
+Erica B. Edwards, Ph.D., is an associate professor of educational leadership and policy studies at Wayne State University.
 She is a former urban middle-school teacher, youth organizer, and non-profit program coordinator.
 Her research makes use of community-engaged qualitative methodologies to advance educational justice, particularly with Black girls affected by the school-prison nexus.
 Her works have documented the schooling experiences of Black girls on probation, Black girls' STEM engagement among those chronically disciplined, and the counter-narratives of Black girls remanded to alternative schools.

 Dr. Edwards also narrates the experiences of Black women who teach across the P-20 school spectrum.
 She takes interest in how education policy affects their pedagogical choices and personal experiences, demonstrating the unique and ongoing relations of social domination in their caregiving work.